 Workplace harassment can leave you feeling helpless and uncomfortable.
 Your career or even your safety can be causing you anxiety.
 Visual, physical, or verbal harassment is all possible.
 When coworkers or managers harass you at work, they can be going against the law.

 It might be challenging to determine whether bullying and harassment are taking place at work.
 But because bullying can be subtle, it’s important to recognise when a pattern of inappropriate behaviour has developed.
-Sexual harassment, discrimination, fraud, and other undesirable behaviour are a few examples of misbehaviour in the workplace.
+Sexual harassment, discrimination such as pregnancy discrimination, fraud, and other undesirable behaviour are a few examples of misbehaviour in the workplace.

 One of the numerous causes of this is that employees are frequently ashamed to talk about the situations.
 Mostly they don’t understand how to report them or don’t trust the official method, specifically if the boss is doing it.
 In this article, read what can you do if your boss is harassing you.